Jaren771/Jaren771/README.md

 # 💫 About Me:
 Hi everyone! 👨‍💻 I'm Jaren, a Full Stack Developer and Systems Engineering student at the Technological University of Peru (UTP).
-I specialize in frontend technologies like JavaScript, TypeScript, React, and Next.js 🎨.<br><br>I also work on the backend and database side with Java, MongoDB, PostgreSQL, and SQL Server, managing everything with Git 🛠️.<br><br>My journey in technology has led me to build robust digital solutions, including a complete e-commerce platform where I successfully integrated the SUNAT API for electronic invoicing and the Culqi payment gateway for secure payments! 🛒💳<br>
+I specialize in frontend technologies like JavaScript, TypeScript, React, and Next.js 🎨.<br><br>I also work on the backend and database side with Java, MongoDB, PostgreSQL, and SQL Server, managing everything with Git 🛠️.<br><br>I'm passionate about designing robust architectures and optimizing workflows.
+I use advanced environments (Antigravity IDE) and Artificial Intelligence to enhance the quality, security, and speed of my code.

+- 🎯 **Current Focus:** Specializing in the TypeScript ecosystem and e-commerce development.

+⚙️ **Work Philosophy:** Clean code, strict typing, and constant optimization.<br>

 ## 🌐 Socials: